What it means to you

 Accountability

-All organisations will have to be able to demonstrate how they comply with the new law when collecting and processing your personal data, if asked by the regulator (ICO).
+All organisations have to demonstrate how they comply with Data Protection when collecting and processing your personal data, if asked by the Information Commissioner’s Office (ICO).
 Contracts need to be in place between us and an organisation that we ask to process your data on our behalf to provide a service or host a system is a data processing.

 Data Protection Impact Assessments

 Organisations are obliged to conduct a data protection impact assessment when processing is likely to result in a high risk to individuals.
-These assessments look at the privacy risk when introducing new technology, profiling, using special category data, matching data and a number of other types of processing.
+These assessments look at the privacy risk when introducing new technology such as AI, profiling, using special category data, matching data, use of CCTV and surveillance and a number of other types of processing.

 Data Protection Officer

 As a public authority, we have a statutory duty to appoint a Data Protection Officer.
-Their role is described in the General Data Protection Regulation with guidance given by the ICO.
-They are independent, provide audit assurance, review Data Protection Impact Assessments and report to the highest authority in their role, the council Corporate Board and Joint Managing Directors.
+They are independent, provide audit assurance, review Data Protection Impact Assessments, provide the first point of contact for Data Protection complaints and report to the highest authority in their role, the council Corporate Board and Joint Managing Directors.

 The Officer can be contacted by emailing: dataprotectionofficer@warwickshire.gov.uk.